Consider setting the Fetch Size when extracting data from large datasets

 / DELETE

-) can be quite slow, specifically for larger datasets.
+) can be very slow, specifically for larger datasets.

-Read how to efficiently load large datasets into Snowflake with the Etlworks Integrator.
+- Read how to efficiently load data into Vertica.

-Read how to efficiently load large datasets into Redshift with the Etlworks Integrator.
+- Read how to efficiently load data into Greenplum.

 Comments